typewriter on white wood

 Getting rid of the icky

 So what’s been helping my mood?
 Rituals for Transformation is the biggest reason and it’s because the book calls for twice a day meditation and journaling.
 Plus, I’m reading all of the good messages of the day in the book.
+It’s a lot of positivity that is entering my brain

 Getting rid of the icky Keep Reading